 To understand this better let us take a look at what these terms mean.
-A capital asset is one that includes any type of property held by the assessee.
+A capital asset includes any type of property held by the assessee.
 This property may or may not be related to the business carried out by the assessee.
-It also includes any type securities held by a FII which has invested in these securities according to the rules and regulations laid forth by the SEBI act of 1992
+It also includes any type of securities held by an FII which has invested in these securities according to the rules and regulations laid forth by the SEBI act of 1992.

-Now that we understood capital, let us take a look at what short term and long term assets are.
-Any capital asset that has been held by the taxpayer for no longer than 36 months prior to its date of transfer is deemed as short term capital assets.
-A period of only 12 months prior to transfer is considered as short term capital assets for capital assets such as shares, units of mutual funds, listed securities and government securities
+Now that we understood capital, let us take a look at what short term and long-term assets are.
+Any capital asset that has been held by the taxpayer for no longer than 36 months before its date of transfer is deemed as a short-term capital asset.
+A period of only 12 months before the transfer is considered as short-term capital assets for capital assets such as shares, units of mutual funds, listed securities, and government securities.